TeoSW/React-DSEWebsite/README.md

 # 🎓 DSE ASE Website

-Welcome to the official website of the **Department of Economic Informatics and Cybernetics Students Association (DSE ASE)**.
+Welcome to the official website of the **Department of Statistics and Econometrics of the The Bucharest University of Economic Studies (DSE ASE)**.

 🌐 **Live Website:** https://dse.ase.ro/
 📦 **Repository:** https://github.com/dse-ase/Site-DSE